luzyrawr/programming-fundamentals/CSS3.md

 }
 ```

+## CSS Attribute Selectors
+- The `[attribute]` selector is used to select elements with a specified attribute.
+- The `[attribute="value"]` selector is used to select elements with a specified attribute and value.
+- The `[attribute~="value"]` selector is used to select elements with an attribute value containing a specified word.
+- The `[attribute|="value"]` selector is used to select elements with the specified attribute, whose value can be exactly the specified value, or the specified value followed by a hyphen (-).
+- The `[attribute^="value"]` selector is used to select elements with the specified attribute, whose value starts with the specified value.
+- The `[attribute$="value"]` selector is used to select elements whose attribute value ends with a specified value.
+- The `[attribute*="value"]` selector is used to select elements whose attribute value contains a specified value.

 ## Quick tips
 ### Center element within its container
 You can set the `margin` property to `auto` to horizontally center the element within its container.
 The element will then take up the specified width, and the remaining space will be split equally between the left and right margins. **Example:**